Success with School Meals for All

 Tap into state and federal funding for school nutrition.
 Improved kitchen facilities and training for staff can help take your school nutrition program to the next level with more scratch cooking.
-Seek out opportunities to harness extra funding for your nutrition program, such as the $600 million for kitchen infrastructure and training and the $100 million for School Food Best Practices in the 2022 state budget (See CDE Nutrition Funding for more information).
+Seek out opportunities to harness extra funding for your nutrition program.
+See CDE Nutrition Funding for the latest opportunities.

 Apply to the Farm to School Grant Program.
-With $30 million allocated in the 2021 and 2022 budgets, California has the largest farm to school grant program in the country.
+California has the largest farm to school grant program in the country.
 Sign up for the CA Farm to School Newsletter and visit the CA Farm to School website for more information.

 - Invite California policymakers to join your students for a meal.
 Help celebrate the success of School Meals for All by inviting your representatives to experience a meal at your school.